benwaffle/the-vala-manual/bitwise-operations.md

 Shifts the bits of the left argument left/right by the number represented by the second argument.

-Undefined for shifting further than data size, e.g. with a 32 bit integer...
+The behaviour is undefined for shifting further than data size, e.g. with a 32 bit integer...